 Who is behind the TT Tracker?

 The TT Tracker was the result of a recommendation by program partners, including World Health Organization, Sightsavers, The Carter Center, USAID, RTI, Fred Hollows Foundation, Helen Keller International, Emory University, and Johns Hopkins University.
 Sightsavers led in its development with the input of experts across multiple organizations, and Sightsavers continues to manage the application.
 The Queen Elizabeth Diamond Jubilee Trust and the Department for International Development provided initial funding.

 Who is responsible for what?

-Sightsavers supports technical elements of the TT Tracker (platform hosting, reporting tools, emailing systems), offers an initial training to new countries (costs must be handled by programs), and provides support during implementation.
-Other costs associated with the use of the TT Tracker (phone and airtime purchasing, training, and personnel requirements) are covered by the implementing programs.
+Outside of Sightsavers-funded projects, Sightsavers offers paid packages to other organizations which include the system, support, training and data management.
+Other costs associated with the use of the TT Tracker (phone and airtime purchasing, training, and personnel requirements) must be covered by the implementing programs.

 Who owns the data?

 The TT Tracker limits access to patient records to those in a designated coverage area, which can be defined as district, region, zone, etc – generally the area in which outreach teams share surgery and follow-up responsibilities.
 Patient information will therefore only be visible to individuals in those areas who may need access to it for conducting and documenting surgery, follow-up, or surgical audits.
 The Administrator, as designated by the Ministry, will also have access to patient records.
 All other users only have access to de-identified data.